aspergarus/ProceduralFramework/README.md

 ## TODO

-1. Validation
+1. Validation.
 Currently I almost skip validation of the input for creating/editing posts.

 2. Maybe implement some features like tag-cloud for the posts, or create not only posts, but some articles.